Warning: This blog post (learning to dry camp) might make you a better human.

 Become A Better Human Through Dry Camping

-It's quite possible that nothing else will open your eyes to how wasteful we are as a nation than dry camping will.
+Nothing else may open your eyes to how wasteful we are as a nation than dry camping.

 Why does this happen?
 Because depending on yourself for your utilities is an eye-opening game.